sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 **The current version of INAV is 2.4** (as the time this document was been last updated).

+> Note that INAV version numbers has a pattern: There are three numbers separated by dots (2.4.0).
+> - The first number is the major version.
+This number changes only when BIG changes are made on INAV.
+> - The second number is the minor version.
+This number changes only when SMALL changes are made on INAV.
+> - The third number is the revision number.
+This number changes only when some bug is fixed on INAV and no new functionality is added.
+>
-INAV version numbers has a pattern: First number is the Major version, second number is the minor version and the third number is the revision number.
-To determine the version, only the first two numbers matters, the last number only deals with bugs and don't change functionality.
+> To determine the version, only the first two numbers are important.

 In general, all comes to the following steps:
 * Get the lastest configurator.